MattMcCherry/CSS-Grid-Creator/README.md

 To setup on your server make sure you .htaccess gives access to the folder for example.

-1. Create the file .htaccess in the folder with the images.
+1. Create the file .htaccess in the parent directory of the folder with the images.
 2. Insert

 > Options +Indexes